hgrafa/hgrafa/README.md

  * 🚀 I work as Programming and Mathematics Professor
  * 🌱 I'm a programmer since I was 15 focused on competitive programming
  * 🧠 My favorite fields are data strutuctures and algorithms
- * 🌠 Beyond code, I'm passionate about learning different musical instruments
+ * 🎸 I'm also passionate about learning different musical instruments
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives

  ### Curent projects